TylerMartinez/YoutubeOnTop/README.md

 ## Future Enhancements

-* HotKeys to dock to corners of current scree
+* HotKeys to dock to corners of current screen
 * Hotkey to hide the window
 * Twitch support if possible